Director and Team

 Debbie Winter - Director

-Debbie Winter (LLB Hons, MA) lectured in Law and sang professionally on the jazz scene before deciding to change careers and become a vocal coach where she noticed a lack of high-quality training provision and certification opportunities.
-This led to the development of Voice Workshop Ltd. Debbie worked in partnership with Cardiff Metropolitan University and leading UK based pedagogues to develop a unique training pathway in Professional Practice and Vocal Pedagogy.
+Debbie Winter (LLB Hons, MA) lectured in Law and sang professionally on the jazz scene before deciding to change careers and become a vocal coach.
+She noticed a lack of high-quality training provision and certification opportunities, which led to the development of Voice Workshop Ltd. Debbie worked in partnership with Cardiff Metropolitan University and leading pedagogues to develop a unique training pathway in Professional Practice and Vocal Pedagogy.
+She has recently established a second MA in Performance Coaching and is currently creating content with leading specialists.
+UWTSD has recognised Voice Workshop Ltd to be a Centre of Excellence.

-Debbie has also, recently established the popular, rapidly growing Facebook group Voice Geek which consists of 3.7k members.
+Debbie has also, recently established the popular, rapidly growing Facebook group Voice Geek, which consists of 4.7k members.
 This popular discussion forum shares and discusses new research involving the voice.
-The Voice Geek conferences have also been established to enable new researchers to present alongside leading pedagogues and both successful conferences presented Keynote speakers such as Ken Bozeman, Kerrie Obert, Carolyn McGettigan and resident speaker Jenevora Williams.
-The conference mission statement was fulfilled enabling new researchers to present alongside established pedagogues reflecting Debbie’s commitment to educational inclusivity and development.
+The Voice Geek conferences have enabled new researchers to present alongside leading pedagogues.
+The Voice Geek Conference ran successfully online during the first Pandemic Lockdown, generating £3,000 in aid of Help Musicians.

 Danielle Moughton - Graduate Trainee